Genera1Developer/Noodles/AI.md

  *   **Purpose:** Overwhelm website infrastructure for stress testing and educational purposes.
  *   **Features:**
-  *   Rate limiting to prevent abuse.
+  *   No rate limiting.
-  *   May not bypass Cloudflare.
+  *   Bypasses Cloudflare.
   *   Start/Stop button with timer.
  *   **Educational Information:** A DDoS (Distributed Denial of Service) attack overwhelms a server with traffic.
 This tool is for educational purposes only.